Loaves of Love: The Richmond District YMCA Bread Program

 The Bread Program

 A bustling of anticipation can be seen in the entryway of the Richmond District YMCA on a Thursday morning.
 At 9:30 am, the lobby is full of people sitting and standing with their Y grocery bags and their loved ones, waiting for the Bread Program to begin.

-Richmond District YMCA’s food pantry, casually referred to by its original name, The Bread Program, had humble beginnings.
-What was once a small bread distribution program for local residents has turned into a full food donation program that serves 150 families weekly.
+The Richmond District YMCA's food distribution, casually referred to by its original name, The Bread Program, had humble beginnings.
+What was once a small bread distribution program handing out donations from Boudin Bakery to local residents has turned into a full food donation program that serves 150 families weekly.
 The Bread Program today looks more like a mini grocery store.
 Tables hold boxes of fruit and vegetables, loaves of bread, various packaged items, donated flower bouquets, and fresh meats and poultry.

 For Richmond District YMCA’s Bread Program, you will regularly hear Chinese, Thai, Spanish, and Russian being spoken.
 You will also see older people bringing in their young grandchildren to help them translate.
 There is a large community of people from the former USSR who attend this food pantry and everyone, regardless of country of origin and background, comes together eager to fill their grocery bags.

 Volunteers set up the room off of the main hallway about an hour before the food pantry opens.
 The tables are organized into a U-shape to serve people quickly, and to maximize the space needed to serve the community.
 Every participant receives a Y grocery bag, and a number is handed to each participant that tells them what order they enter the room.

 John has been a food pantry volunteer at Richmond District YMCA for 10 years.